 As I received more and more inquiries and sales I needed to get organized!

 I created this spreadsheet to keep track of all my customers, what they paid for, and when.

 You can get the upgraded version of this to fill in yourself when you buy the book ‘Art is my career – How to start an art business’.

 I continued to share my completed artworks to groups as I did them and even testimonials.
 Another great business lesson.

-Customers want to know what others thought about your services so sharing testimonials and customer reviews were such a great tactic for me to try and helped me gain more Yeses.
+Customers want to know what others thought about your services so sharing testimonials and customer reviews was such a great tactic for me to try and helped me gain more Yeses.

 January 23rd – 31st

-By actively sharing my work to a targeted audience of cat lovers, speaking to them with confidence and understanding, I was able to make £2040 in one month.
+By actively sharing my work with a targeted audience of cat lovers, and speaking to them with confidence and understanding, I was able to make £2040 in one month.

 In 2020, my art business allowed me to take the leap and move to my dream location, the French Riviera, where many of the great artists like Claude Monet and Van Gogh once lived and painted.
 This move has been very special to me and even though it has had its challenges it has made me realize the potential of art and how it is possible to build a profitable business anywhere in the world.